TUNSA-Space-Robotics/tunsa-sr-mushr/README.md

 ## Introduction

-The Multi-agent System for non-Holonomic Racing (MuSHR) project, developed by TUNSA Space Robotics, represents a significant endeavor in advancing autonomous navigation systems.
+This project represents a significant endeavor in advancing autonomous navigation systems.
 Leveraging state-of-the-art technologies and methodologies, this project aims to optimize the performance and coordination of multiple MuSHR cars in non-holonomic racing scenarios.

 ## Project Scope

-The project was conducted between August 28, 2022, and December 9, 2022, with a focus on enhancing MuSHR's autonomous navigation stack and optimizing multi-agent coordination.
-Led by Elyes Khechine, the project involved a dedicated team collaborating on various aspects of algorithm development, simulation refinement, and system integration.
+The project was developed by TUNSA Space Robotics between August 28, 2022, and December 9, 2022, with a focus on enhancing MuSHR's autonomous navigation stack and optimizing multi-agent coordination.
+It involved a dedicated team led by Elyes Khechine collaborating on various aspects of algorithm development, simulation refinement, and system integration.

 ## Technical Details